kgisl/pythonFDP/units/glossary.md

 ## list
 A built-in Python sequence.
-Despite its name it is more akin to an array in other languages than to a linked list since access to elements are O(1).
+Despite its name, it is more akin to an array in other languages than to a linked list since access to elements are `O(1)`.

 ## list comprehension